Eurema lisa: Description

 The wingspan is between 32 and 44 mm, not to be confused with the sleepy orange that is large and orange not yellow.
 The dorsal view of the forewing has a broad dark margin and the hindwing's ventral view has two basal blacks spots.
+Females have a white morph (alba).
+Males reflect ultraviolet.

 Range and habitat

-The little yellow lives as far south as Costa Rica north through southern portions of the United States, they can be seen throughout much more of the United States but this is due to seasonal colonization from the south.
+The little yellow lives in the southern United States and as far south as Costa Rica and the Antilles.
+They can seasonally colonize the northern United States (and as far north as Quebec).
+Migration to Bermuda occurs, but it is not established.
 Within their range they can be seen in open areas, most commonly old fields.

 Life cycle

 In the southern part of its range there can be up to five broods per year, while in the northern range there are between one and three.
 During warm days males patrol for females so they can mate.
-Females lay eggs singly on the midveins of their host plant.
+Females lay eggs singly on the midveins or rachis of their host plant.